Canvey Island: Folklore

 The island has only been populated since the 17th century when the Dutch including reputedly Cornelius Vermuyden made the marshlands habitable.
 There are local legends of a Dutchman carrying a sack wandering the northern parts of the island.

-Canvey has its own 'lady of the lake' in the form of a woman who was drowned there many years ago.
-Though the stories about her are inconsistent, some even saying that it was a man who drowned, the majority speak of a female ghost who has wandered the area since her horse-drawn carriage plummeted into the lake.
-A recent clean-up of the lake found remains of two horses and fragments of a wooden carriage.

 The story of 'The Black Man' and 'The White Lady' is believed to be a mythical tale conjured up by smugglers to stop people wandering onto the 'saltings' and finding their smuggled goods.
 It was said that 'The Black Man' offered a price for your soul, while the 'White Woman' would tempt you to dance with her.
 Men often spoke of trying to chase away the figures, only to watch them vanish before their eyes.

 Many night fishermen have reported seeing a tall, burly Viking standing on the mudflats at The Point, on the far eastern side of the island.
 It is believed that he was left behind by his fleet and waited for his ship to return; only to drown in the rising tide.

 According to an urban legend, a female farmhand at the now demolished Knightswick Farm watched a nun approach the farm from the fields one afternoon from the porch of the farmhouse.
 Puzzled as to why the nun had walked across the muddy fields, the girl left the porch and walked towards the nun intending to greet her.
 Allegedly the nun began to vanish into the ground as she walked.

-According to local legend a tunnel used to run from the Lobster Smack to Hadleigh Castle, and was said to be used by smugglers bringing in French wines.
+In 1954, a carcass of an unidentified sea animal with "five-toed feet" washed ashore on the island.
+Due to its outlandish appearance and the fact that locals had not seen such fish before, the carcass became known as the "Canvey Island Monster" and sparked foreign interest, especially from enthusiasts in the field of researching cryptids.
+Residents of Canvey Island also claimed that there were "humanoid" features on the carcass, leading to rumours of sea monsters residing in the water around the island.
+Ufologist and radio presenter Frank Edwards even claimed that said creature was able to walk on land and was responsible for the 1855 Devil's Footprints incident.
+However, this so-called "sea monster" was later identified as being the bloated, dead carcass of an anglerfish by former ichthyologist and museum curator Alwyne Cooper Wheeler.